Mechanisms of Action in GLP-1 Receptor Agonists

 FDA Approval and Indications

-The FDA has granted approval for semaglutide in different contexts.
+The FDA has granted approval for GLP-1 and GLP-2 in different contexts.
 Ozempic is approved for type 2 diabetes management, helping to control blood sugar levels and reduce cardiovascular risk.
 Wegovy, on the other hand, is sanctioned for chronic weight management in adults with obesity or who are overweight with a related health condition.

 These drugs were developed by Novo Nordisk and have been recognized for their significant benefits in treating these health issues.
 While offering valuable therapeutic options, it’s crucial to follow proper medical guidelines when prescribing or using these medications.